qxli-ai/qxli/qxli-ui/README.md

 In the last part of the command, replace `open-webui` with your container name if it is different.

-Check our Migration Guide available in our [QXLI Documentation](https://docs.openwebui.com/tutorials/migration/).
+Check our Updating Guide available in our [QXLI Documentation](https://demo.qxli.com/getting-started/updating).

 ### Using the Dev Branch 🌙